-Nursing homes provide 24-hour high-level care for residents who are typically aged 70 years and older.
-The industry is set to expand at a strong rate, mainly due to the ageing of the Australian population.
-By 2051, nearly 20% of Australia's population is expected to be above 70 years of age.
+Nursing homes provide 24-hour high-level care for residents typically aged over 70, and for severely disabled younger people.
+The industry has grown strongly over the past decade and is expected to continue expanding, mainly due to Australia's ageing population.
+By 2051, nearly 20.0% of Australia's population is expected to be aged over 70.

 Industry Report - Starting a New Business Chapter

-The barriers to entry for this industry are considered moderate to high and include the cost of building a nursing home, attaining approved provider status under the Aged Care Act, and meeting Commonwealth Government standards for facilities and quality of care, thereby achieving approved status, which entitles the nursing home to receive certain funding.
+The barriers to entry for the industry are moderate to high and include the cost of building a nursing home, attaining approved provider status under the Aged Care Act and meeting Federal Government standards for facilities and quality of care.

 Existing nursing homes can be purchased on the open market, which moderates barriers to entry.
 Nevertheless, there are stricter regulatory requirements for new nursing homes.
 Certification requires that new nursing homes average no more than 1.5 beds per room, with a maximum of two beds in any room, and that existing nursing homes have an average of no more than two beds per room with a maximum of four beds in any room... purchase to read more